pruno/mongo-vc/README.md

 What you must to declare in your class:

 An arbitrary number of public attribute (those will describe your object).
-The _id property is already declare in the parent.
+The _id property is already declared in the parent.
-Be aware: you can't set attribute at runtime if not declared inside the class, such limitation is usefull to guarantee structure consistency.
+Be aware: you can't set attribute at runtime if not declared inside the class, such limitation is useful to guarantee structure consistency.

     class Burrito extends AbstractObject
     {